-Third experiment
+3.3 | Third experiment

-The two aforementioned studies demonstrated that a raster angle of 45°/- 45° and an infill speed of 30 mm / sec are the optimal 3D printing parameters for PLA.
-In this experiment, it is reasonable to assume that the chosen printing parameters, specifically a raster angle of 45°/-45° and an infill speed of 30 mm/sec, are applicable across various materials to assess their impact and determine if they are also suitable for other 3D printing materials.
+The two aforementioned studies demonstrated that a raster angle of $45^{\circ}/-45^{\circ}$ and an infill speed of 30 mm/s are the optimal 3D printing parameters for PLA.
+In this experiment, it is reasonable to assume that the chosen printing parameters, specifically a raster angle of $45^{\circ}/-45^{\circ}$ and an infill speed of 30 mm/s, are applicable across various materials to assess their impact and determine if they are also suitable for other 3D printing materials.
 To validate their universality, these parameters were applied to five different 3D printed materials, maintaining a consistent experimental setup with 100% infill density, 0.1 mm infill layer thickness, and recommended bed and extrusion temperatures specified by manufacturers.
-Additionally, this study was undertaken to establish a standardised benchmark for 3D printing settings across various materials.
+Additionally, this study was undertaken to establish a standardized benchmark for 3D printing settings across various materials.

-The 3D printing materials PETG, PLA tough, Recycle PLA, Plain PLA, and ABS are used for this study, as illustrated in Figure 11.
-The mechanical attributes of these materials were assessed and compared with the manufacturer's recommended properties [41].
-For each material type, three identical tensile samples were printed, resulting in a total of 15 samples.
-All these 3D printed samples were tested based on the standard testing method ASTM D638, utilising the Universal testing machine, consistent with the procedures used in previous experiments.
+The 3D printing materials PETG, PLA tough, recycle PLA, Plain PLA, and ABS are used for this study, as illustrated in Figure 11.
+The mechanical attributes of these materials were assessed and compared with the manufacturer's recommended properties.41 For each material type, three identical tensile samples were printed, resulting in a total of 15 samples.
+All these 3D printed samples were tested based on the standard testing method ASTM D638, utilizing the Universal testing machine, consistent with the procedures used in previous experiments.

-Figure 12 and Figure 13 present a comparison of the observed tensile strength and modulus of elasticity values against the manufacturer-recommended values for these materials.
+Figures 12 and 13 present a comparison of the observed tensile strength and modulus of elasticity values against the manufacturer-recommended values for these materials.
 ABS, PETG, and tough PLA exhibit higher tensile strength values, showcasing improvements of 5%, 16%, and 44%, respectively, while these are marginally lower for PLA and recycled PLA.
 Notably, the three aforementioned materials align well with the printed parameters, exceeding the manufacturer's recommended values.
 However, the situation is different when considering tensile modulus.
-In this aspect, all tested materials record values below the manufacturer's recommendations, indicating a less rigid behaviour than what was anticipated that could be due to several factors such as the testing conditions, the quality of the raw materials used, and the manufacturing process.
+In this aspect, all tested materials record values below the manufacturer's recommendations, indicating a less rigid behavior than what was anticipated that could be due to several factors such as the testing conditions, the quality of the raw materials used, and the manufacturing process.
 It is important to note that the manufacturer's values are based on ideal conditions and may not always reflect the real-world performance of the material.
-The tensile modulus reflects the material's resistance to deformation under tensile stress, and lower values suggest a more flexible material.
-Despite falling short of the manufacturer's suggestions, this reduced stiffness can be advantageous in certain engineering applications where flexibility and resilience are desired characteristics.
-Therefore, the experimental outcomes reveal both strengths and potential benefits in specific applications due to the observed deviations in tensile properties.
+The tensile modulus reflects the material's resistance to